-- Read aloud the information that precedes the reading passage. - Direct students to read the passage in the box. - Tell students that after they read the passage, they will use a graphic organizer to help them recognize a cause and effect in the passage. - Guide students through steps 1-4 for completing the graphic organizer by having them follow along as you read the steps aloud. - Direct students to complete the information in the Effect box of the graphic organizer at the bottom of the page. - Discuss student responses. - Be sure students have a clear understanding of how to find the cause and its effect in the passage.
+- Read aloud the information that precedes the reading passage. - Direct students to read the passage in the box. - Tell students that after they read the passage, they will use a graphic organizer to help them recognize cause and effect in the passage. - Guide students through steps 1-3 for completing the graphic organizer by having them follow along as you read the steps aloud. - Direct students to complete the information in the second box of the graphic organizer. - Discuss student responses. - Be sure students have a clear understanding of how to find cause and effect in the passage.